 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The new policy is designed to preserve public enjoyment of parks by addressing issues specific to photography and videography, including the permitting process for professional and commercial photographers operating in public parks.
+The policy is designed to preserve public enjoyment of parks by addressing issues specific to photography and videography, including the permitting process for professional and commercial photographers operating in public parks.

 The policy includes two sections.
 The first applies to all photographers, with basic rules designed to protect parks from unintended damage during photo shoots, like standing in flowerbeds and hanging equipment from trees.
 The second section outlines the procedure for commercial and professional photographers to obtain Photo Passes.